 Using the Auto Select button, you can define folder settings to be selected or never selected.
 It’s a convenient option when you need to remove duplicates from particular folders.
 In this case, add the folders you want to the list to exclude them from selection, and add the folders to the list to remove them when the button is used.

-Also, you can add prefixes and suffixes used in the file name to be selected.
+Also, you can add prefixes and suffixes used in the file name.

-And finally, you can enable or disable other selecting rules for the Auto Select option by marking the appropriate checkboxes and choosing the needed option for each of them.
+And finally, you can enable or disable other rules for the Auto Select option by marking the appropriate checkboxes and by choosing the preferred option for each.

-By default when you remove files with Duplicate File Finder, they are sent to Trash.
+By default, when you remove files with Duplicate File Finder, they are sent to the Trash.
 Here you can enable the option to remove your files permanently without moving them to Trash.
 Generally, you can select one of the following options:

 - Move to Trash

 - Move duplicates to a folder

-If you select the third option, then you will be asked to choose the folder from Finder.
+If you select the third option, you will be asked to choose the folder from Finder.

 Besides finding and deleting duplicates, the application allows you to merge the scanned folders.
 In the Merge tab you can set up the preferences for this option: